MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/fonts-and-formatting-for-visual-studio.md

 -   overridden values in the Properties tool window

--   certain events in the Visual Basic editor dropdown lists
+-   certain events in the Visual Basic editor drop-down lists

 -   server-generated content in the document outline for web pages